-For students interested in the Childcare Worker part of the program, the training duration is expected to be 4 to 9 months or approximately 480-720 hours.
-If students pursue the Preschool Teacher training, they should plan for approximately 9 to 12 months or about 1080 hours.
+For students interested in the Childcare Worker part of the program, the training duration is expected to be around 4 to 9 months or approximately 480-720 hours.
+If students wish to pursue the Preschool Teacher part, they should plan for approximately 9 to 12 months or about 1080 hours of training.